Water Lily Cocktail Recipe

 Method

-1. Add gin, triple sec, crème de violette, lemon juice, and cubed ice to a shaker.
+1. Add gin, triple sec, crème de violette, and lemon juice to a shaker.

 Pin Recipe